mpnally/Terrifically-Simple-JSON/README.md

 ### <a name="datatypes"></a>Datatypes

 One of the challenges of JSON is that it only supports 4 useful datatypes: number, string, boolean and array (the `null` value is the unique member of a 5th datatype).
-The two most common
-datatypes in Web API programming that are not covered by JSON are URL and date/time.
+Two common datatypes in Web API programming that are not covered by JSON are URL and date/time.
 Unless you are willing to invent extensions or conventions on top of JSON—in other words, a new media type—the best you can do is to encode them as strings.
-The [example above](#explicit-urls) shows how the `self` name/value pair can be used in Terrifically Simple JSON to encode URLs more precisely, at some cost to simplicity and ease-of-programming.
+The [example above](#explicit-identifiers) shows how the `self` name/value pair can be used in Terrifically Simple JSON to encode URLs more precisely, at some cost to simplicity and ease-of-programming.
 This idea can be extended to other datatypes by defining the following two Terrifically Simple JSON examples to be equivalent.
 ```JSON